Sociology Professor Ivan Ermakoff, chalk in hand, standing in front of a blackboard, teaching a graduate course in political sociology.

 This university is a very big place.
 Even the most well-prepared new students will have moments when they say to themselves, “Uh oh.
 What have I got myself into going to such a big school?
 Choosing courses at SOAR was stressful, fun, or both, but after SOAR am I on my own?”
 The answer is no. Every student has at least one assigned advisor.
 Over the course of their time at the university, students may have several assigned advisors.
 That is a good thing; L&S advisors are highly networked, and they always communicate with each other about shared students.

-When students read their DARS reports—documents that were developed to help them find their way to a timely graduation, they can feel overwhelmed; it looks like they need 500 credits to graduate.
+When students read their DARS reports — documents that were developed to help them find their way to a timely graduation — they can feel overwhelmed; it looks like they need 500 credits to graduate.
 How can they get all those requirements done?
 Do sociology (or Spanish, or English) majors really have to take biology courses?

 In the Sociology Department, we take advising very seriously.
 We encourage our majors to see the advisor at least once every semester.
 The advisor will help you summarize the DARS and map your completed coursework onto the goals and timeline for graduation, including the sociology major and L&S requirements.
 The sociology advisor will have departmental or college news about guest speakers, new faculty, new courses, internships, and scholarships.
 This advisor will also be able to assist in preparation for, and applications to graduate school, and be able to connect students with faculty whose information about various sociology programs is always the most current.
 The sociology advisor will also see freshmen and sophomores exploring the major in sociology.
 See academic advising for more information.

-Prerequisites, L&S BREADTH, and Course Levels
+Prerequisites, L&S Breadth, and Course Levels

 Sociology course numbers over 300 indicate subject matter rather than level of difficulty.
-Unless indicated otherwise, prerequisites at the upper level are junior standing and an introductory course in sociology or consent of instructor.
+Unless indicated otherwise, prerequisites at the upper level are junior standing and an introductory course in sociology or consent of the instructor.

 Most courses in sociology count toward the social studies breadth requirement.
 Courses SOC/GEN&WS 200 Introduction to Lesbian, Gay, Bisexual, Transgender and Queer+ Studies, SOC/ASIAN/GEOG/HISTORY/POLI SCI 244 Introduction to Southeast Asia: Vietnam to the Philippines, and SOC/AFRICAN/AFROAMER/ANTHRO/GEOG/HISTORY/POLI SCI 277 Africa: An Introductory Survey count toward breadth requirements in either humanities or social studies.
 The following do not count toward any breadth requirement: